 In other words, Scrintal is like having your brain available to you whenever and wherever you want.

-All cards, in other words pages, are linked to each other with a backlink.
+Cards can be linked to each other with a backlink.
 These work exactly as the links that connect different Wikipedia pages.
 It means a meaningful connection exists across your entire knowledge base.
 These are not necessarily linked to each other hierarchically.
-That is also why Scrintal adopted using a flexible tag system instead of a rigid folder structure.
+That is also why Scrintal adopted a flexible tag system instead of a rigid folder structure.

 In Notion or other similar tools, you cannot visually see the connections and they are hidden behind a virtual wall.

 Scrintal allows you to instantly visualize connections between pages, giving a birds-eye view of your knowledge base.
-You can click on any page and instantly go to it.
+You can click on any link and instantly go to it.

 Scrintal might not be as big and well-established as Notion, at least not yet.
 However, the people behind Scrintal have a strong connection to the early users community, listen to their feedback to improve the overall user experience and decide on crucial features.